 - Be careful of things that say anti-caking agent.
 Elle had a reaction to a bar that had fruit inside it (something like a K Time bar, I think).

 - Always check tablets and medication as I have come across a few that use rice flour.
 You have to remember that rice used to be known as (or maybe still is) the least allergenic food so it is commonly used.

 Is there a light at the end of the tunnel?

 Yes there is.
 A lot of the information says that they grow out of FPIES by 3.
 The person I had contact with in America had a daughter that grew out of it at 2 and a half.
 My daughter had a reaction at 1 and a half and, while she threw up 5-6 times, she coped quite well and didn’t seem to be as exhausted and floppy with it.

 Now it is a few weeks before her 2nd birthday.
 I gave her a few mouthfuls of rice and … nothing!
 We are so excited that I think everyone will be able to hear my screams of delight the morning after we all sit down to risotto for tea.
 You will laugh when I tell you that rice is one of my favourite things to eat.
 When I was pregnant, I ate it with pepper as my craving and safe food to avoid nausea so you can imagine I am going to be one happy mum.

 Are you alone?
-Honestly, you will be alone with this condition because of it's rarity, but don't worry about other people's opinion.
-Unless they know anything about this condition in particular, it is my belief that they really shouldn't comment.
-I posted a thread when Elle was first diagnosed, looking for other people and since then, I have been contacted by a few mothers who's children have since been diagnosed so there is definitely a few of you out there.
+Honestly, you will be alone with this condition because of its rarity, but don’t worry about other people’s opinion.
+Unless they know anything about this condition in particular, it is my belief that they really shouldn’t comment.
+I posted a thread when Elle was first diagnosed, looking for other people and since then, I have been contacted by a few mothers whose children have since been diagnosed so there is definitely a few of you out there.

 I have heard through specialists that FPIES to rice is a lot more common than people think and, as with most allergies, it is becoming more and more common.
 Someone please find out why!